mikezucc/multirepocontext/demo.md

    npm run dev
    ```

-2. The MDgent window will open with the terminal-style UI
+2. The MultiRepoContext window will open with the terminal-style UI

-## Using MDgent
+## Using MultiRepoContext

 ### Setting up API Key
 1. Click the settings button (⚙) in the top right